 Rachel Zucker was born in 1971 in New York City and raised in Greenwich Village.
 She earned her BA in psychology at Yale University and her MFA in poetry from the University of Iowa.

-Zucker is the author of five books of poetry: The Pedestrians (Wave Books, 2014), Museum of Accidents (Wave Books, 2009), The Bad Wife Handbook (Wesleyan University Press, 2007), The Last Clear Narrative (Wesleyan University Press, 2004), and Eating in the Underworld (Wesleyan University Press, 2003).
-In addition to her poetry collections, Zucker has also published a memoir, MOTHERs (Counterpath Press, 2013), which details Zucker's relationship with her mother, as well as the various surrogate mothers and female mentors she has had in her life.
+Zucker is the author of five books of poetry: The Pedestrians (Wave Books, 2014); Museum of Accidents (Wave Books, 2009); The Bad Wife Handbook (Wesleyan University Press, 2007); The Last Clear Narrative (Wesleyan University Press, 2004); and Eating in the Underworld (Wesleyan University Press, 2003).
+In addition to her poetry collections, Zucker has also published a collection of her lectures in The Poetics of Wrongness (Wave Books, 2023) and a memoir, MOTHERs (Counterpath Press, 2013), which details Zucker’s relationship with her mother, as well as the various surrogate mothers and female mentors she has had in her life.

-“Zucker is a poet of bottom-scraping, blood-chilling existential anxiety, one among many, and a poet of New York City, one among many, and a poet of American Jewish inheritance, one among many, and one of the funniest, too,” writes Stephen Burt.
+a poet of bottom-scraping, blood-chilling existential anxiety, one among many, and a poet of New York City, one among many, and a poet of American Jewish inheritance, one among many, and one of the funniest, too.